Rail transport in Greece: Future

-Urban Railways
+Urban railways

 Athens

-Athens Metro consists of one mostly overground line (Line 1), one completely underground line (Line 2) and one mostly underground line (Line 3) serves Athens' Urban area.
-The system is owned by Elliniko Metro S.A. and is operated by Stasy S.A. or STASY.
-Athens Metro trains reach Athens International Airport over electrified OSE lines that are also used by the Suburban Railway.
+Athens Metro consists of one mostly overground line (Line 1), one fully underground line (Line 2) and one mostly underground line (Line 3); it serves Athens' urban area.
+The system is owned by Elliniko Metro and is operated by STASY.
+Athens Metro trains reach Athens International Airport over electrified rail lines that are shared with the Suburban Railway.

-The Athens Suburban Railway consists of five lines running on the Athens – Oinoi – Chalkida railway, the Athens Airport – Aigio railway and the Athens – Athens International Airport railway.
-It is double tracked (except for the Oinoi – Chalkida line) and electrified throughout its route.
+The Athens Suburban Railway is a commuter rail system which consists of five lines running on the Athens–Thessaloniki railway (and its Oinoi–Chalcis branch) and the Athens Airport–Patras railway.
+It is double-tracked (except for the Oinoi–Chalcis section) and electrified throughout its network.

-The modern day Athens Tram was built according to Light Rail standards in 2004.
-It runs from Piraeus to Voula along the Athens Riviera, and also connects with Syntagma Square in the centre of Athens.
+The modern day Athens Tram was built according to modern light rail standards in 2004.
+It has two lines, running from Piraeus to Voula along the Athens Riviera, and connecting it with Syntagma Square in the centre of Athens.
 It was built in standard gauge and extends a length of 32.4 km.